miles-no/gather-your-party-with-svelte/workshop-tasks.md

 When this is working for `addPoint` and `subtractPoint` fill inn the `randomize` button.
 Remember to also update and animate `pointsRemaining`.

+Play around with the motion settings to see how it effects the animation

 #### Files